benjaminbrinkman/django-cms-boilerplate/README.md

 source cms-env/bin/activate

-Then to install within the virtualenv (this project currently only has a beta release, USE WITH CAUTION, however, testing is appreciated):
+Then to install within the virtualenv:

 pip install django-cms-boilerplate